sajadgzd/TeamUp/README.md

 available to users, as well as a directory of registered users that can be used by users to find team members for a given project.

-<a name="overview"></a>
-## Overview
-A Node based app which primarily aims to give a voice to the minorities and women to speak up and report crimes which often go unreported.

 <a name="technologies"></a>
 ## Technologies
  * HTML